WenChenWormBase/WormBaseToSPELL/README.md

 4. createMrPCLandTables.pl

 Create PCL files, dataset_list_mr.txt and dataset_table_mr.txt files for microarray data of different species.
-Need to add species specifications when running the script.
-For example: ./createMrPCLandTables.pl ce
+This script can parse all species at the same time.
+For example: ./createMrPCLandTables.pl

 5. createRNAseqPCL.pl